mstop4/tweetr/README.md

 # Tweeter

-Tweeter is a simple, single-page Twitter clone.
-Built to practice HTML5, CSS, Sass, Javascript, jQuery and AJAX front-end skills, and Node, Express, MongoDB, and Heroku back-end skills.
+Tweeter is a simple, single-page, full-stack Twitter clone.

 ## Screenshots